Visitors may park in the lot in front of the Hospital. Handicap and van-accessible parking is readily available. See Hospital Campus.

 - Children under the age of 12 years will not be allowed to visit in the patient’s room unless pre-approved by the Nursing Supervisor.

 - No food or drink is allowed in the main lobby.
 The cafeteria is provided for this purpose.

-- A cot is available for emergency situations, to be set up in the patient’s room (except ICU).
+- A reclining chair is available for emergency situations, to be set up in the patient’s room.
 The Nursing Supervisor must authorize this action.
-Cots are NOT to be used in any other location of the Hospital.
+Reclining chairs are NOT to be used in any other location of the Hospital.